 We see that Amazon uses every means at its disposal to finance its activities: every cent it generates, every share it can issue and every dollar it can borrow.
 And of course it gives nothing to shareholders.
 On the contrary, the latter suffer a Shareholder Yield of -2% per year on average due to the use of debt and the issue of shares.

-One might want to close one's eyes and finally say that the American giant has become a must-have and that it enjoys a quasi-monopolistic situation.
-However, the figures contradict this image, because, apart from a good gross margin and an increasing goodwill, the reality is quite disappointing.
-The average net margin over the last five years is only 2%, overheads are high, with nearly 58%, debt is significant and capital expenditures are very high (nearly 300% of profit).
-In short, we are very far from what one would expect from a quality company, for which one must pay a very high price.
+One might want to turn a blind eye, ultimately telling oneself that the American giant has become a must-have and that it enjoys a quasi-monopolistic situation.
+However, the figures contradict this image, because, apart from a good gross margin and rising goodwill, the reality is quite disappointing.
+The average net margin over the last five years is only 2%, overheads are high, at nearly 58%, debt is significant and capital expenditures are very high (nearly 300% of profit).
+In short, we are very far from what we would expect from a quality company, for which you have to pay a very high price.

-Let's add to that that the volatility of the stock is very high, with 35%, not to mention a beta of 1.55.
+Let us add to this that the volatility The stock price is very high, with 35%, not to mention a beta of 1.55.
 We don't dare imagine what it will be like when the market corrects, especially from the level Amazon is starting from.
-The price has multiplied by more than five in the last five years, I wouldn't be surprised if it falls even lower than where it was in 2014...
+The price has increased more than fivefold in the last five years, I wouldn't be surprised if it falls even lower than where it was in 2014...

 Discover more from dividendes